 For Text Input, you can also include Placeholder text for the text entry box and also the button text for the Send button.

-Example of Normal and Text Input Buttons
+The following screenshots show Normal and Text Input Buttons:

 When a track push open event is registered the Identifier field will be included in the dataFields section so that you can later segment on specific push actions.

-Do I need to make changes to my mobile application to enable push action buttons?
+#Do I need to make changes to my mobile application to enable push action buttons?

 Push Action Buttons require the use of Iterable's Mobile SDK (at least version 5.0.0 on iOS and 3.0.0 on Android).